 On May 11, 2010, Peerless Insurance Company ("PIC") became a member of the Federal Home Loan Bank of Boston.
 This membership provides the Company with access to a secured asset-based borrowing with loan maturities of up to 20 years.
-To date, no funds have been borrowed under the agreement.
+On June 10, 2011, PIC borrowed \$12 under this agreement at a rate of .27% with a maturity date of December 9, 2011.

 On March 26, 2010, Liberty Mutual Insurance Company ("LMIC") entered into a \$750 three-year committed repurchase agreement.
 In connection with the new repurchase agreement, LMIC terminated its existing \$750 364-day committed repurchase agreement.
-As of March 31, 2011, no borrowings were outstanding under the agreement.
+As of June 30, 2011, no borrowings were outstanding under the agreement.